xaviermouy/XAV-arrays/README.md

 ### Linearized inversion
 The localization process using linearized inversion is described in this Jupyter Notebook using data from the large audio-video array.
-The notebook can also be directly executed on Google Collab here.
+The notebook can also be executed on Google Colab.

+* Jupyter Notebook: here
+* GoogleColab Notebook: here

 ### Fully non-linear inversion
 The localization process using fully non-limear inversion is described in this Jupyter Notebook using data from the mobile audio-video array.
-The notebook can also be directly executed on Google Collab here.
+The notebook can also be executed on Google Colab.

+* Jupyter Notebook: here
+* GoogleColab Notebook: here

 ## Simulated annealing for optimizing the placement of the hydrophones